bitcapital-hq/marketplace-sample/README.md

 =====================================
 Sample project of a bit capital client.
 You should go through this code if you are interested in developing using bitcapital sdk.

 This project is a rough sample of a marketplace api.

-## Development Steps

-1) Setup local infrastructure - DONE
-2) Project setup - DONE
-3) Design database schema - DONE
-4) Develop all models - DONE
-5) User SignUp - DONE
-6) Get user information - DONE
-7) KYC documents - DONE
-8) Crypto transaction extract - DONE
-9) Deposit asset - DONE
-10) Withdraw asset - DONE
-11) Create product - DONE
-12) Create sell offer - DONE
-13) User buy product - DONE
-14) User Balance - DONE
-15) Develop unit tests
-16) Develop integration tests
-17) Add transactional to the buy product method
-18) Add logs
-19) Finish documentation
+The postman collection is available [here](https://documenter.getpostman.com/view/6450310/Rztmt9QA#ba9448eb-fd5b-499d-bd5b-62662795de7d)

 ==================================